JoshuaDRose/PyGameExamplesAndAnswers/notes.md

   [How to make an object fades color in pygame](https://stackoverflow.com/questions/61043017/how-to-make-an-object-fades-color-in-pygame/61043146#61043146)
   [Pygame set_alpha not working with attempted background fading](https://stackoverflow.com/questions/66391461/pygame-set-alpha-not-working-with-attempted-background-fading/66391705#66391705)

-- create example which projects sin and cosin (sin horizontally and cosin vertically)
+- create example which projects sine and cosine (sin horizontally and cosin vertically)
   [Math and Vector - Curve - Trigonometry](documentation/pygame/pygame_math_vector_and_reflection.md)

 - slider